-The Vendée, tucked below the outstretched arm of Brittany in the north west of France, straddles the banks Loire to the north and the Dordogne to the south.
+The Vendée, tucked below the outstretched arm of Brittany in the north west of France, straddles the banks of the Loire to the north and the Dordogne to the south.
 It stretches inland too, but it’s best known for its long coastline and sandy beaches, such as those around Saint-Jean-de-Monts and Les Sables-d’Olonne.

 Mile after mile of golden sand slopes into the clear blue sea, making it a perfect place for those who enjoy holidays with more than a side order of watersports and coastal adventures.
 And if we were to pick our top Vendée attractions, what would they be?
 Well, these ten for starters!

-St. Jean-de-Monts is a popular holiday resort in with a glorious stretch of beach close to the Ile-de-Monts – an isthmus that separated from the mainland and can be accessed via a causeway at low tides.
+St. Jean-de-Monts is a popular holiday resort with a glorious stretch of beach close to the Ile-de-Nourmoutier– an isthmus that separated from the mainland and can be accessed via a causeway at low tides.
 The town’s promenade boasts all the amenities expected from a modern resort, but hints of St Jean-de-Monts’ history are evident in the 15th century granite church.
 The beaches here enjoy some of the finest sands in the Vendée and there is a launch area for small boats and dinghies, making the own a great base for watersports and boat trips.

 Les Sables d’Olonne

 There’s a network of more than 1,000km of cycle routes across the region, including a truly spectacular route that stretches along 160km of coastline running from North to South.
 Another coastal bike track runs from St Gilles to Les Dunes.

 There are plenty of festivals in the Vendée region.
 Our favourite, the Festival of Noirmoutier en l’Ile, is held in August.
 It’s a theatrical spectacular, involving a dozen or so plays and dramatic shows held over a fortnight in the courtyard of the lovely Noirmutier Castle and the St Philbert courtyard.
-Elsewhere, this island is a stylish tourist resort that sits side-by-side with a 7th Century monastery and has lovely beaches – see main pic, above.
+Elsewhere, this island is a stylish tourist resort that sits side-by-side with a 7th Century monastery and has lovely beaches.